JanHerca/urantiapedia/output/wikijs/en/article/Living_as_Jesus_lived_in_a_family_environment.md

 Help is also available from the account we have of Jesus’ early life in which he tackled these same problems and overcame them by learning never to react to the will of another, but only to the will of God and his own will.[^3] We can emulate Jesus by doing the same thing—refusing to react emotionally to the behavior of others by first pausing to think, then referring our problem to the God-Within, and only after that responding as we believe Jesus would have responded.[^3]

 If we can convert this process to becoming habitual, we are on our way to becoming the victors.
-However we will have difficulty in responding as we believe Jesus would have responded except that we have a thorough knowledge of the life of Jesus—which is why the revelators have said that of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it. ([UB 196:1.3](/en/The_Urantia_Book/196#p1_3))
+However we will have difficulty in responding as we believe Jesus would have responded except that we have a thorough knowledge of the life of Jesus—which is why the revelators have said that of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it. (<a id="a66_405"></a>[UB 196:1.3](/en/The_Urantia_Book/196#p1_3))

 Strangely enough it is the quiet and unobtrusive defeat of our animalistic behavior patterns being carried out in our home environment that turns out to have by far the most potential to influence the long term spiritual advancement of our planet.